-- 1. Select Settings > User Management > Groups. - Click Edit in the Actions section of the group to be modified and make desired changes. - 3.
+- 1. Select Settings > User Management > Groups. - 2.
+Click Edit in the Actions section of the group to be modified and make desired changes. - 3.
 Click Save Group.

-The Modify Group dialog allows the group's Description, Role, and Linked Smart Group to be set and changed.
+The Modify Group dialog allows the group's Description, Role, Linked Smart Group, and Linked Managed Device Filter to be set and changed.

-If a Group's Role is Lighthouse Administrator, the group's Linked Smart Group is All Nodes and this cannot be changed.
-If a Group has a Linked Smart Group other than All Nodes, the group's Role cannot be set to Lighthouse Administrator.
+If a Group's Role is Lighthouse Administrator, the group's Linked Smart Group is All Nodes and Linked Managed Device Filter is All Managed Devices.
+This cannot be changed.
+If a Group has a Linked Smart Group other than All Nodes or a Linked Managed Device Filter other than All Managed Devices, the group's Role cannot be set to Lighthouse Administrator.

-See Creating Smart Groups above for details regarding creating and using Smart Groups.
+See Creating Smart Groups above for details regarding creating and using Smart Groups and Creating Managed Device Filters for details regarding creating and using Managed Device Filters.

-The Modify Group dialog also allows you to delete a group.
+The Groups page also allows user to delete a group.
 All users who were members of the deleted group lose any access and administrative rights inherited from the group.